-Profit for the year before tax amounted to £1.03million (2018: £1.30million) representing another strong performance with steady growth in our mortgage book of 2.8% (2018: 2.3%).
-We have continued to invest in our loyalty initiatives and increased our reserves to provide scope for further innovation in how we serve members.
+Profit for the year before tax amounted to £0.63million (2019: £1.03million) representing a good performance in a year of transition, coupled with challenging market conditions in which our mortgage book grew by 2.3% (2019: 2.8%).
+We have continued to provide attractive savings rates and increased our reserves to provide scope for further innovation in how we serve members.